DexGroves/nn-intro/README.md

 Beamer infrastructure from: http://jeromyanglim.blogspot.com/2012/07/beamer-pandoc-markdown.html

 ## How to render
 Make sure pandoc and a TeX distribution are installed.
-Run `make` twice.
+Run `make`.